joanfrancescpedro/Docker-Nginx/README.md

 4. Push to your branch: `git push origin feature-standup`.
 5. Open a pull request.
 6. Wait untill my anser, maybe takes 1 day, maybe 2 breackfast, maybe 1 light year.

+Please, if you have some suggestions or improvements for this project, tell it, I'm here to learn 😉

 ## License